 Farmers Weekly has teamed up with CropMonitor to bring the latest disease risk predictions across England and Wales.

-No yellow rust was found in any of the Live Monitoring plots.
-However, a medium weather risk was recorded at most of the weather stations, there continue to be reports of the disease on farm and yellow rust can appear quickly.
-So in many areas the disease risk is now high for very susceptible varieties (rated 4 or less on the HGCA Recommended List) and moderate for others that are susceptible.
+No yellow rust was found in any variety at any of the live monitoring sites.
+A medium weather risk was recorded at more than half of the weather stations in nearly all regions, and in most areas the disease risk continues to be high for very susceptible varieties (rated 4 or less on the HGCA Recommended List) and moderate for others that are susceptible.

 CropMonitor is a free online service by FERA, HGCA and Bayer CropScience.
 For the latest risk of wheat disease in your region, go to the dedicated webpage.